Bessie Stringfield: Personal life

 She married and divorced six times, losing three babies with her first husband.
 She kept the last name of her third husband, Arthur Stringfield.
 Stringfield was Catholic.

 Legacy

+In 1990 the American Motorcyclist Association (AMA) paid tribute to her in their inaugural "Heroes of Harley-Davidson" exhibition, as she owned 27 Harley motorcycles.
 In 2000 the AMA created the "Bessie Stringfield Memorial Award" to recognize outstanding achievement by a female motorcyclist.
 Stringfield was inducted into the Motorcycle Hall of Fame in 2002.

-In 1990 the AMA paid tribute to her in their inaugural "Heroes of Harley-Davidson" exhibition she having owned 27 of their motorcycles.
+The Bessie Stringfield All-Female Ride was founded in 2014 to honor her legacy and promote women's participation in motorcycle riding.
+It ceased operations in 2021, the same year as the founding of the Bessie Belles Riding Club.

+Many personal possessions of Stringfield featured in the documentary are on display at the Harley-Davidson Museum as of October 2025 in Milwaukee, Wisconsin.

+In popular media

-In 2017 Timeline released free and online a short film about Bessie Stringfield, "Meet Bessie Stringfield, the Black ‘Motorcycle Queen’".
+In 2017 Timeline released free and online a short video about Bessie Stringfield, "Meet Bessie Stringfield, the Black ‘Motorcycle Queen’".
 The 2020 HBO series Lovecraft Country features a homage to Bessie Stringfield.

+A documentary, "To Myself, With Love: The Bessie Stringfield Story", directed by Diane Weis and executive produced by Sam Pollard and Gabby Revilla Lugo, made its premiere at AmDocs Film Festival in Palm Springs, California, in March 2024 and garnered The Special Jury Award.
+The documentary short screened at film festivals across the United States.